AmyDon12/AmyMath/README.md

-# Extended Math lib for C++
+# Extended Math lib for C++, Version α1.1

-This project is in Alpha and currently only contains 3 functions, all pythagoras theorem based
+This project is in Alpha and currently only contains a handful of Pythagorean and Conversion functions